biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 ## Data Source
 The [J-STAGE](https://www.jstage.jst.go.jp/) is a a public platform for scholarly publications in Japan.
 The site is developed and managed by the Japan Science and Technology Agency.
 Each PDF files of peer-reviewed and published clinical case report in J-STAGE is downloaded.

+# Materials and Methods

+## Data Source
+The [J-STAGE](https://www.jstage.jst.go.jp/) is a a public platform for scholarly publications in Japan.
+The site is developed and managed by the Japan Science and Technology Agency.
+Each PDF files of peer-reviewed and published clinical case report in J-STAGE is downloaded.

 ## HPO term assignment
 HPO terms were assined to each case repots by automatically and/or manually.
 Automatic HPO assignment was performed by using the free-text HPO term extraction function of PubCaseFinder